News Photo

 15,00,001 and above 15,00,001 and above 30% 0.00

-As a result of above changes, a salaried Employee in new tax regime can save up to Rs.
-17500 in taxes
+As a result of the above changes, a salaried employee in the new tax regime can save up to ₹17,500 in taxes.
+Additionally, the standard deduction for family pensioners has been increased from ₹15,000 to ₹25,000.

-• 5 per cent TDS rate on many payments merged into 2 per cent TDS rate.
+• Five per cent TDS rate on many payments merged into two per cent TDS rate.

-• 20 per cent TDS rate on repurchase of units by mutual funds or UTI withdrawn.
+• Twenty per cent TDS rate on repurchase of units by mutual funds or UTI withdrawn.

 • TDS rate on e-commerce operators reduced from one to 0.1 per cent.